maulik-eng/cis_524_project/README.md

 ## Running the Programs
 ### Python:
 1. Clone or download this repository.
-2. Ensure you have Python 3.x installed.
+2. Ensure you have Python 3.x installed and VS Code set up.
-3. Run the program by executing the following command in your terminal or command prompt:
+3. Open the Python script file in VS Code and press `Ctrl + F5` or use the integrated terminal: